Facing a DUI? We've helped 115 clients find attorneys today.

 $500 to $2,500

-All persons convicted of DWI in Virginia must complete the Virginia Alcohol Safety Action Program (VASAP).
+All people convicted of DWI in Virginia must complete the Virginia Alcohol Safety Action Program (VASAP).
 Based on an initial alcohol and drug assessment, the participant will be prescribed a tailored treatment program.
 This program can include inpatient treatment or alcohol education classes (minimum 20 hours).
 The participant must pay for the program costs of $300 to $400.
+(Va.
+Code § 18.2-271.1 (2025).)

-The penalties for a DWI conviction are more severe if the offense involved young passengers or an especially high BAC level.
-A driver can also face enhanced penalties if he or she has a prior conviction that occurred within the past five years.
+The penalties for a DWI conviction are more severe if the offense involved a passenger younger than 18 or an especially high BAC level.
+A driver who has a prior conviction within the past five years will also face enhanced penalties.
+(Va.
+Code § 18.2-270 (2025).)

 Enhanced DWI Penalties for Child Passengers